turbotimon/nextjs-chopen-2025/00-CourseMaterial/Exercises.md

 Your task is to implement all these routes as static pages.
 Each page should contain some sensible content but the content is static and cannot be changed at this point in time.

+For styling I suggest using [Tailwind CSS](https://tailwindcss.com/) during this workshop, it is very widely used in the Next.js ecosystem ... but TailwindCSS ia also very controversial in the wieder web-development ecosystem.

+Build your own opinion: love it or hate it ...

+Next.js offers alternatives for styling: https://nextjs.org/docs/app/getting-started/css

 ## 3. Introduce Components